roackb2/j2s/README.md

 # j2s

-JSON to SQL, build RESTful API server that accepts JSON describing SQL query statements, and do CRUD accordingly, with configurable access control & pluggable middlewares.
+JSON to SQL, build RESTful API server on the fly, which accepts JSON describing SQL query statements, and do CRUD accordingly, with configurable access control & pluggable middlewares.

 * Tired of creating API every time that front-end requires new feature?
 * Your front-end development always are lagged due to backend API not yet ready?
+* API now immediately ready after you defines your model(and tables), no data query or fetching logic implementation needed!

-j2s provides extreme flexibility to let front-end compose powerful query statements via JSON, and let backend do CRUD accordingly.
+j2s provides extreme flexibility to let front-end compose powerful query statements via JSON, and let backend do CRUD accordingly, without adding ANY code to your backend (except for routing paths configs & corresponding ORM model definitions).

 j2s relies on [Bookshelf.js](http://bookshelfjs.org/) for data modeling, and maps url routes to models according to user configured options, and provides RESTful API